Russia seizes massive Ukrainian nuclear plant and presses siege of southern cities

 And in Kharkiv, Ukraine’s second-largest city, Russian troops have fired cluster munitions into at least three residential neighborhoods, according to Human Rights Watch in a report released Friday.

 The number of casualties caused by fighting has been impossible to verify as the violence quickly spreads across Ukraine.
-The United Nations human rights office said Friday that at least 331 civilians had been killed, while Ukraine’s emergency services put the number of civilian fatalities much higher, at more than 2,000 people.
+The United Nations human rights office said Friday that at least 331 civilians had been killed, while Ukraine’s emergency services put the number of civilian fatalities much higher, at more than 2,000.
 A U.N. statement said most of the casualties had been caused “by the use of explosive weapons with a wide impact area, including shelling from heavy artillery and multi-launch rocket systems, and missile and airstrikes.”
 Russia has acknowledged the deaths of about 500 of its troops, while Ukrainian officials claim that as many as 10,000 Russian soldiers have been killed or captured.

 Russia’s seizure of the Zaporizhzhia nuclear power facility, Europe’s largest nuclear plant, came after shelling that set part of the complex on fire, raising fears across Europe of a catastrophic accident.
-The United Nations nuclear watchdog reported the blaze had not affected “essential” equipment and that Ukraine’s regulator reported no change in surrounding radiation levels.
-U.S. Energy Secretary Jennifer Granholm tweeted that the Energy Department had also seen no elevated radiation readings.
+The United Nations nuclear watchdog reported that the blaze had not affected “essential” equipment and that Ukraine’s regulator reported no change in surrounding radiation levels.
+U.S. Energy Secretary Jennifer Granholm tweeted that the Energy Department also had seen no elevated radiation readings.

-“The plant’s reactors are protected by robust containment structures and reactors are being safely shut down,” Granholm said.
+“The plant’s reactors are protected by robust containment structures and reactors are being safely shut down,” Granholm wrote.
 Even so, the blaze sparked international alarm and underscored the perils of a war fought around nuclear sites.

 In Mariupol, Russian forces have been engaged in a “bombardment of critical civilian infrastructure” aimed at forcing the city to surrender, a senior western intelligence official said.

-The city’s mayor, Vadym Boychenko, said officials were hoping that talks between Russian and Ukrainian officials would establish a “period of silence,” to restore utilities like electricity and water.
-“Our key task is to provide Mariupol residents with food and essentials,” he said, in a message posted online by the local city council.
+The city’s mayor, Vadym Boychenko, said officials were hoping that talks between Russian and Ukrainian officials would establish a “period of silence” to restore utilities such as electricity and water.
+“Our key task is to provide Mariupol residents with food and essentials,” he said in a message posted online by the city council.

-Kherson, meanwhile, faces a “global catastrophe” if a humanitarian corridor is not opened in the nearest future to allow civilians to be evacuated and food and medicine to be delivered, the secretary of the city council said.
+Kherson, meanwhile, faces a “global catastrophe” if a humanitarian corridor is not opened soon to allow civilians to be evacuated and for food and medicine to be delivered, the secretary of the city council said.

-“In Kherson, we are running out of food — literally, we can still last for maybe three, four days,” the city council secretary, Galina Luhova said by telephone.
+“In Kherson, we are running out of food — literally, we can still last for maybe three, four days,” the city council secretary, Galina Luhova, said by telephone.
 “We’re running out of medicines, we’re out of baby food, we are running out of diapers, and we are running out of first aid in hospitals.”

 With the conflict now in its second week and Russia sending nearly all of its assembled military power into neighboring Ukraine, satellite images are providing glimpses of the scale of the invading force, as well as the devastation the fighting has wrought.
-Analysis of satellite imagery by U.S. firm Maxar Technologies shows bridges and roads damaged and homes destroyed in towns and cities across the country.
+Analysis of satellite imagery by the U.S. firm Maxar Technologies shows bridges and roads damaged and homes destroyed in towns and cities across the country.

-In Chernihiv, a strategic northern city on a highway that links Ukraine’s border with Belarus to Kyiv and where a fierce battle has been waged in recent days, the images show damaged roads, bridges and homes.
+In Chernihiv, a strategic northern city on a highway that links the Ukraine-Belarus border with to Kyiv and where a fierce battle has been waged in recent days, the images show damaged roads, bridges and homes.
 Some factories appear to have been leveled.
-On Friday, Chernihiv’s regional authority said in a Facebook post that strikes killed 47 people, including nine women.
+On Friday, Chernihiv’s regional authority said in a Facebook post that Russian strikes killed 47 people, including nine women.

 The images also continue to show a long Russian armored column north of the capital, Kyiv.
 That enormous convoy has remained stalled because of what western officials say are logistical challenges and fierce resistance by Ukrainian forces